wensmanhester/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and checklists to ensure you don't forget any tasks or steps in a project.
  - 来自帮助助手

+# 2024-02-08
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things to do.
+By identifying the most important tasks and focusing on them first, you can ensure that you make progress towards your goals.
+Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make sure you stay on track.
+ -
+Second, planning ahead is crucial.
+Before starting a new project or tackling a difficult problem, take some time to think through the steps you need to take and the resources you might need.
+Creating a detailed plan can help prevent you from getting stuck or wasting time on unnecessary tasks later on.
+Planning also helps you identify potential roadblocks and allows you time prepare for them.